VTV8

-VTV8 is TV Channel country region Central and Central Highlands region Vietnam.
-Channel VTV8 is broadcast with a duration of 24/7, including news, sports and entertainment programming targeting the audience in the Central and Central highlands regions of Vietnam.
-The official channel is broadcast from 00:00 on 1 January 2016 according to the approved National Press Planning Scheme, is the result of merging 3 TV channels regions of VTV before, including VTV Hue, VTV Da Nang and VTV Phu Yen.
+VTV8 is a channel of Vietnam Television, focused on culture, history, heritage, and tourism.
+Part of VTV's network of broadcast television channels.
+The channel officially began broadcasting at 00:00 on January 1, 2016, as a result of the merging of 3 former television channels of VTV, including VTV Huế, VTV Đà Nẵng and VTV Phú Yên, based on the approved National Press Planning Project.
+VTV8 specializes in producing programs targeting Central Vietnam, and also produces many live broadcasts of events in this area for live transmission on VTV channels.

 History

 VTV Da Nang

 Before 2016, in addition to producing the program TV, VTV Da Nang also took on the task of regional broadcasting and relaying the broadcast channels of VTV.
 Every year, VTV Da Nang produces more than 100 programs including news bulletins, many categories, products of art, science, entertainment of the same class. variety of programs are selected, exploited from many sources to meet viewers requirements.
-In addition, VTVDa Nang also participates in production direct production of many major programs in the region such as: Coffee Festival Buon Me Thuot, Gong Festival Central Highlands, Quang Nam - Festival of Heritage Journeys, The Ceremony Danang International Fireworks Festival, the soccer awards, the sports tournaments in the area...
-VTVDa Nang is also the successful organizer of the events.
+In addition, VTVDa Nang also participates in direct production of many major programs in the region such as: Coffee Festival Buon Me Thuot, Gong Festival Central Highlands, Quang Nam - Festival of Heritage Journeys, The Ceremony Danang International Fireworks Festival, the soccer awards, the sports tournaments in the area...
+VTV Da Nang is also the successful organizer of the events.
 VTV's programs and contests such as Sao Mai, Round K National Robocon festival and ABU Robocon 2013, 31st National Television Festival...

 With VTV equipped with HD standard color car in 2015, the channel began to be broadcast in the picture format 16:9.
-From 1 January 1, 2016, implementing the scheme of system structure television, VTV Da Nang stopped broadcasting regionally and together with VTV Hue, VTV Phu Yen produce programs for TV channel country VTV8 and Da Nang was also selected as the place to the total control of VTV8 channel.
+From January 1st, 2016, implementing the scheme of system structure television, VTV Da Nang stopped broadcasting regionally and together with VTV Hue, VTV Phu Yen produce programs for TV channel country VTV8 and Da Nang was also selected as the place to the total control of VTV8 channel.